 Bomaid undertakes to resolve all customer complaints within 14 working days of receipt of a complaint together with all supporting documents from our member.

-Lodge your complaint through the Sales & Client Service Manager.
+Lodge your complaint through the Client Service Manager.
 Complaints can be in writing, in person or via telephone.
 Our officer will give you a reference number which serves to document when complaint was lodged and details of complaint.
 Kindly furnish the officer with supporting documents for your complaint.
-If you are not satisfied with the feedback or there been no response from the Officer within 14 working days contact The Fund Administration Manager.
+If you are not satisfied with the feedback or there been no response from the Officer within 14 working days contact The Chief Operations Officer.

 Complaints done in writing ought to have the following information;

-In case you are not satisfied with feedback from your customer service officer or contact centre agent escalate the issue with the Fund Administration Manager.
-The Fund Administration Manager will further investigate and prepare a response to the member within 7working days.
+In case you are not satisfied with feedback from your customer service officer / contact centre agent and the Client Services Manager, escalate the issue with the Chief Operations Officer.
+The Chief Operations Officer will further investigate and prepare a response to the member within 7working days.
 If the complaint is not resolved to the member’s satisfaction raise the issue with the Chief Executive Officer.